-Congratulations to Guildford City Swimming Club’s Matthew Smart who has been selected county team coach for 2019 and 2020.
+Congratulations to Guildford City Swimming Club’s Matt Smart who has been selected county team coach for 2019 and 2020.

-Responsibilities during his two-year appointment will include coaching the National County Team Championship swimmers and lead coach at the county development camps for 11-year-olds.
+Responsibilities during his two-year appointment will include coaching the Surrey swimming team for the National County Team Championships and lead coach at the county development camps for 11-year-olds.

-Matt said he was looking forward to sharing his experiences with other coaches and swimmers to help them, but also willing to learn from them to enable him to move forwards and become a better coach.
+Matt said he was looking forward to sharing his experiences with other coaches and swimmers, but also willing to learn from them to enable him to move forward and become a better coach.

-Matt said working daily with a range of age groups gave him exposure to a wide variety of athletes, regularly having to deal with challenges that may arise and finding the best way to deal with them.
+Matt said that working with a range of age groups on a daily basis gave him exposure to a wide variety of athletes, regularly having to deal with challenges that might arise and finding the best way to deal with them.